 Why They’re Essential?

-Often, decision makers in these types of cases rely on the opinion of physicians and other medical providers to determine if a veteran can still obtain substantially gainful employment.
-However, these individuals do not have specialized vocational experience or expertise and are not equipped to determine the true feasibility of a veteran’s ability to work.
-A vocational assessment can help bridge the gap between the documented medical and psychological limitations and residual functional limitations within the context of jobs in the present labor market.
+Decision-makers in these types of cases often rely on the opinion of physicians and other medical providers to determine whether a veteran can still obtain SGE.
+These individuals, however, do not have specialized vocational experience or expertise and are not equipped to determine the feasibility of a veteran’s ability to work.
+A vocational assessment can help bridge the gap between any documented medical and psychological limitations and residual functional limitations within the context of jobs in the present labor market.

-A vocational assessment is a multi-step process consisting of many different components and is prepared by a vocational expert (VE).
-The vocational rehabilitation assessment must have a methodology that fulfills the VA requirements to address the critical questions in an TDIU matter.
+A vocational assessment is a multi-step process and is prepared by a vocational expert (“VE”).
+The vocational rehabilitation assessment must have a methodology that fulfills the VA requirements to address the critical questions in a TDIU matter.
 These questions include:

 - Is the veteran disabled?